 "Three enormous creatures, each standing near six-and-a-half feet.
 Turtles by the looks of the shells surrounding their cores.
 With arms and legs distinctly more humanoid.
 And rippled with muscles...you'll recognize them as our boys.
 But not in a way you've ever seen them."

 There are individual physical and personality traits which distinguish them.
 Leonardo is described as "muscled like a middle-linebacker, he is the oldest of the turtles."
 Raphael is "the most yolked of the group. and boy does he need those massive shoulders to carry around that giant chip."
 Donatello is "the brainiest and most zen."
 While, unsurprisingly, Michelangelo is "the youngest and most free-wheelin'."
 Throughout the script, the Turtles use their shells offensively and defensively, even retracting their extremities completely within them in order to barrel through walls or bowl over foes.
-Based on these recently leaked photos of Turtle models from the set (unfortunately, all of those images were removed at the request of Paramount pictures), it appears that some of those descriptions DO indeed hold true to what was in that draft.
-Note Raphael's "massive shoulders" compared to his brothers, for starters!
+Based on the trailer (which you can watch right here) it appears that some of those descriptions DO indeed hold true to what was in that draft.

 A look at the cast seems to confirm Bay's statement about The Blue Door having seen "the shredder" (we can only presume the pun was intentional).
 There is no mention of Bebop, Rocksteady, or Krang...not to mention Casey Jones, who was THE central human character in "The Blue Door" draft.
 On the other hand, the film has added a number of other characters who might be especially familiar to fans of the Teenage Mutant Ninja Turtles cartoon series (if not the comics) K. Todd Freeman plays Baxter Stockman, Whoopi Goldberg is Bernadette Thompson (April's boss), Will Arnett is April's cameraman, Vernon Fenwick, and Minae Noji plays Karai (who first made an appearance in the comics in 1992).
 None of these characters were present in "The Blue Door" draft, and it all seems to confirm Bay's statement (and Laird's wishes) that a page one re-write was done on the project, almost certainly with the involvement of Evan Daugherty (Snow White and The Huntsman) who isn't credited on "The Blue Door."